maniartech/gotime/README.md

 A golang library for parsing and parsing, formatting and processing dates and times using simple human-friendly formats such as `yesterday`, `tomorrow`, `dd/mm/yyyy`, etc. The temporal does not aims to be a replacement for the standard time package, but rather addtional facilities to make regular date and time operations such as formatting, parsing, relative time, data range, etc. easier.

 It does not depend on any third-party libraries and is fully compatible with TinyGO.
-It uses caching to improve performance and to  allocations during formatting, parsing and data format conversion.
+It uses caching to improve performance and to reduce the allocations during formatting, parsing and data format conversion.

 💯 **100% test coverage** 💯